 Aside from the obvious choices of window type, trim, glass, and color (like bold, black windows or more subtle, white windows), there are several additional factors you need to consider before replacing your windows.

-The DIY route can be hazardous, so be sure to calculate labor into your budget.
+The DIY route can be hazardous, so be sure to calculate the labor cost to install windows into your budget.
 You’ll also want to consider additional insulation depending on your location.
-With any home renovation project, there will be some cleanup afterward.
-Here you can either rent a dumpster and do it yourself or hire a contractor who will manage all that for you.
+With any home maintenance or renovation project, there will be some cleanup afterward.
+Here you can either rent a dumpster and do it yourself or hire a contractor to manage all that for you.

-We will break each aspect down for you so you can be prepared for these potential costs.
+We will break each aspect down for you to prepare for these potential costs.

-Labor is a significant factor in any job you want to be done around the house, but the cost of getting it done right is far cheaper than the cost of doing it wrong yourself.
+Labor is a significant factor in any job you want to be done around the house, but the cost of getting it done right is far less expensive than the cost of doing it wrong yourself.

 Depending on the contractor you use, labor can range between $30 and $60 per hour.
 If you are replacing multiple windows in your home at once, you’ll likely save on labor costs.
 If your windows need to be custom-made or fitted into a historic building, the cost of specialist labor can be much higher.

-Labor will also be more expensive if you’re doing a full-frame window replacement instead of a simple new window installation because of the need for additional carpentry skills and time.
+Labor will also be more expensive if you replace a full-frame window instead of a simple new window installation.
+This is because a full-frame replacement requires more carpentry skills and time.

 Insulation